The Los Angeles and Vicinity Steamfitter and Industrial Pipefitter

-Classes: Apprentices attend classes of related technical and manipulative instruction.
-All 1st and 2nd year Apprentices attend daytime training - 6:30 a.m. to 4:30 p.m. every other week.
-All 3rd thru 5th Year Apprentices attend classes two (2) nights every week - 5:45 p.m. to 9:00 p.m.
-Related Instruction is 216 hours per year.
+Classes: Apprentices attend 216 hours a year in classes of related technical and manipulative instruction.
+All 1st and 2nd year Apprentices attend daytime training 2-3 days a month -6:30 a.m. to 4:30 p.m. every other week.
+All 3rd thru 5th Year Apprentices attend classes 2 nights every week - 5:45 p.m. to 9:00 p.m.

-Where Employed: Commercial, industrial, manufacturing, food processing plants, and petrochemical industry.
+Where Employed: Commercial, industrial, manufacturing, food processing plants & petrochemical industry.

-Skills required for this job: Steamfitter and Industrial Pipefitters work with their hands, use hand, power tools and use welding processes on piping systems.
+Skills required for this job: Steamfitters and Industrial Pipefitters work with their hands, use hand, power tools and use welding processes on piping systems.
 Must know mechanical principles and understand how things work.
-Steamfitter and Industrial Pipefitters need a working knowledge of mathematics and science.
+Steamfitters and Industrial Pipefitters need a working knowledge of mathematics and science.

-Working Conditions: Steamfitter and Industrial Pipefitters work is strenuous.
+Working Conditions: Steamfitter and Industrial Pipefitter work is strenuous, most is done outdoors.
 It involves a lot of standing, stooping, and heavy lifting, pulling and pushing.
-Much of it is done outdoors.
 The work involves joining pipes together by following layouts, diagrams and blue prints.
 It may require standing for long periods or being in cramped and uncomfortable positions.
 The work can be uncomfortable during hot or cold weather.
 Risks include falls from ladders, cuts from sharp tools, burns from hot pipes or steam.